 Speechwriting is the process by which one writes a listenable message to be delivered by a public speaker.
 This course will explore the decisions the speechwriter must make before deciding what to write, how to sequence thoughts and ideas, find paths to verbal economy, identify ways to better understand an audience, and craft a variety of speeches for the ear.
 Students will learn to write informative, persuasive and ceremonial speeches and to conduct the research needed to help make them effective.
 Other topics will include: style, coherence, rhythm, and creating "implied dialogue".
+COMM 4320 Globalization, New Media & Society (3-3-0) Prerequisite: COMM 1304 and 3 hours of COMM.
+This course is designed to provide students with critical, contemporary understandings of global media movements in cultural and social contexts.
+This course investigates the implication of globalization and media convergence on media industries, local and regional cultures, collective action and social movements.
+Lectures, readings and discussions will facilitate an understanding of how communication systems affect culture, civil society, and international social development.
 COMM 4324 Advanced Public Deliberation (3-3-0) Prerequisite: COMM 3318 and junior standing.
 A service learning course in which students gain experience in solving real world problems by applying their knowledge of communication and deliberation skill and theory.
 Students enrolled in this course will serve as Student Associates for the UHD Center for Public Deliberation.
 COMM 4325 Communication Law and Ethics (3-3-0) Prerequisite: COMM 1304 and COMM 1306.

 This course will introduce students to the legal and ethical considerations that shape the communication process.
 It surveys the development of constitutional protections and regulations of communication in the United States, with an emphasis on the ethical challenges and responsibilities of exercising freedoms established by the First Amendment to the U.S. Constitution.
 The course emphasizes the evolution of the First Amendment, significant Supreme Court cases interpreting First Amendment law, and the rhetoric of freedom of communication.
-COMM 4330 Communication Training and Development (3-3-0) Prerequisite: COMM 3306 or ENG 3302.
+COMM 4330 Communication Training and Development (3-3-0) Prerequisite: COMM 3306, ENG 3302 and junior standing.
 Methods of training and development are explored as communication processes through which organizations help managers and employees improve performance and increase job satisfaction.
 Methods include discussion, simulation, programmed instruction, and multimedia presentation.
 Students learn skills required for designing a training program: assessing needs, interviewing, and writing the training proposal.

-COMM 4335 Religious Communication (3-3-0)

-Prerequisites: COMM 3320.
+COMM 4335 Religious Communication (3-3-0) Prerequisites: COMM 3320.